agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 PhD is highly recommended graduate program by 80k-hours-career-guide, due to the high impact in direct working.
-Such a PhD allows for jobs in academia (which have a unique way of doing DW), you can go into Management Consulting, or you can join the government and work in policy.
+Such a PhD allows for jobs in academia (which have a unique way of doing DW), you can go into MC, or you can join the government and work in policy.
 So it allows you the CC to decide later to either ETG, DW in policy or do research in academia.